tyanmax/tyanmax.github.io/index.md

 # Certification Path

 ## Details
-This is where I'll be continually updating the resources I've used, along with any tips that helped me reach certain goals.
+I will be continually updating the resources I've used, along with any tips that helped me reach certain goals.

 ### AWS Solutions Architect - Associate